softicar/gradle-plugins/README.md

 # SoftiCAR Gradle Plugins

-The _SoftiCAR Gradle Plugins_ repository is a collection of [Gradle](https://gradle.org/) plugins used by many SoftiCAR Java projects.
+This repository provides a collection of [Gradle](https://gradle.org/) plugins that are used by various SoftiCAR Java projects.
 It comprises the following plugins:

 * SoftiCAR Code Validation Plugin
 * SoftiCAR Dependency Validation Plugin